Mayor of S.Korean capital found dead after writing apology to 'everyone' | Politics

 Mayor of S.Korean capital found dead after writing apology to 'everyone'

-One of South Korea's most prominent elected officials and longtime mayor of the capital Seoul was found dead on Friday after he was reported missing by his daughter amid a criminal probe and media reports of alleged sexual harassment.
+One of South Korea's most prominent elected officials and longtime mayor of the capital, Seoul, was found dead on Friday after his daughter reported him missing amid a criminal investigation and media reports of alleged sexual harassment.

 The apparent suicide came after one of Park's former secretaries filed a complaint on Wednesday alleging the 64-year-old had sexually harassed her, the Yonhap news agency reported.
 Police confirmed a criminal complaint had been made against Park but did not elaborate on the nature of the allegations.